Lernstick/glados/howtos/manual-install.md

 #### Webserver

-Since Glados's interface is based entirely in your browser, you’ll need a web server (such as Apache, nginx) to install the files into.
+Since GLaDOS's interface is based entirely in your browser, you’ll need a web server (such as Apache, nginx) to install the files into.

 * Apache needs [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) to be installed and enabled.
+* Nginx needs PHP as an [FPM SAPI](http://php.net/install.fpm).

 #### PHP